The map below indicates locations where SIA students have completed internships over the past few years.

 Employment site: The purpose of the internship is to experience the integration your curricular studies in a professional environment.
 Internships must be with the international arm of organizations in the government, education, business or NGO sectors.
 Internships must be of sufficient breadth and depth so that you may experience the full range of activities within the office.

 Hours/days/weeks requirements: Ordinarily the internship will consist of six to eight weeks of full time work or its equivalent.
+A minimum of 150 hours must be completed, but longer experiences will allow for a fuller immersion in the work of the organization, and maximize opportunities for professional development.
 Multiple short-term experiences, longer part-time experiences and other exceptions will be considered.

 Previous position: Ordinarily, the internship position must be a position that is new to you and not simply the continuation of a job you already have.

 Payment: Payment by the host organization is allowed, though not required, to defray the cost of living.
 However, an internship is not a job and must be treated as a learning experience by both the host organization and the intern.